CHVO-FM

-CHVO-FM is a Canadian radio station in Carbonear, Newfoundland and Labrador, broadcasting at 103.9 FM.
+CHVO-FM (103.9 MHz) is a Canadian radio station in Carbonear, Newfoundland and Labrador.
 Owned by Stingray Group, the station currently broadcasts a country format branded as New Country 103.9.

 History

 CHVO first went on the air in 1980 as an AM affiliate of VOCM, although VOCM can be received in the Conception Bay North region without much difficulty, while the CHVO signal reaches parts of the St. John's area.
 Originally broadcasting at 850 AM, the station moved to 560 in 1990.